gritzko/swarm-ron-docs/matrix.md

 Because of [rolling hashes](crypto.md), an attacker can neither inject, nor withhold any operations from other peer's op streams.
 Due to cryptographic [entanglement](noop.md), an attacker can not censor streams (i.e. selectively suppress/relay peers).
+Every stream has cryptographic references to other streams, so either you relay it all intact, or your do not relay it at all.
+There is no way to alter or censor the op stream in transit.

-Still, there is another group of attacks, most notably the famous double-spending attack, that depend on the attacker's ability to broadcast different versions of reality to different peers.
+Still, there is another group of attacks, most notably the famous double-spending attack, that depend on the attacker's ability to broadcast different versions of reality to different peers, i.e. to *lie*.

-Once the attacker sends out contradictory ops, that creates a swarm split-brain.
+Once the attacker sends out contradictory ops, that creates a swarm split-brain as on the picture `(I)`.
+If the swarm is physically permanently separated, the attacker (`A`) can lie to both parts of the network (`O`, `P` peers) regarding its own actions.
+Note that the attacker can not misrepresent or censor other peer's actions, as those are signed and entangled.
+Once `P` peers entangle `A`'s lies into their op streams, `A` can no longer relay `P`'s ops to the `O` side, because they are entangled to his own `P`-side lies.
+Similarly, it can no longer relay `O` ops to the `P` side as they get entangled with `O`-side lies.
+Essentially, the attacker separates the swarm into two parts and behaves like two different peers from that point on.
+Both `O` and `P` peers see the other side going offline.

+    O         P            Q------R
+     \       /            /       |
+      O--A--P--P         Q----A---R--R
+     /
+    O            (I)                  (II)

+Suppose, the attacker does not control the bottleneck link, like on picture `(II)`.
+Then, the split-brain becomes transitory.
-Unless the swarm is physically permanently separated, the contradiction will be detected as soon as both versions of reality are known to all peers.
+The lie will be detected as soon as both versions of `A`'s actions are known to all peers.
+In the general case, that should happen at the [RTT timescale][rtt]).
+For example, `R` peers will get the `R`-side lie first, `Q`-side lie second.
+The lie will be seen as a *fork* of the `A`'s [*home* op log](crypto.md): a certain op will be followed by two distinct versions of the consequent op.

+So, the options for the attacking peer are quite limited.
 Still, there is a window of opportunity for the duration of the split-brain.
+Given that the RTT is normally under 1 second, such an uncertainty can be waited out in most of the cases.
+But how can we see whether that "second" has passed already?
+How can we detect that we are in a permanent split-brain?
+That is exactly the mission of the entanglement matrix.

-The entanglement matrix is a cryptographic construct that ensures that all peers see the same, without any global linearization or blockchains.
+The entanglement matrix is a cryptographic construct that ensures that *all peers know that they see the same picture*, without any global linearization or blockchains.

 As such, it limits the duration of undetected split-brains.
 Ultimately, it allows to wait out the uncertainty: once enough peers accepted the op, we will see that from the matrix.